Tighter Approximation for the Uniform Cost-Distance Steiner Tree Problem: Improving the approximation ratio

 \section{Improving the approximation ratio}

-Algorithm~\ref{alg:khazraei21} suffers from following weakness.
-Assume that after splitting we are given a sub-arborescence $A'\in \cA$ with a high delay weight $W_{A'}$, a high connection cost $C_{A'}$, but a low minimum possible delay cost $D_{A'}$, e.g. as shown in Figure~\ref{fig:candidate-for-further-split}.
-We refine the splitting criterion and allow to split off sub-arborescences earlier if their expected re-connection cost (\ref{eqn:kh_bound-1}) is sufficiently cheap.
+Algorithm~\ref{alg:khazraei21} suffers from the following weakness indicated in Figure~\ref{fig:candidate-for-further-split}.
+Assume that after splitting we are given a sub-arborescence $A'\in \mathcal{A}$ with a high delay weight $W_{A'}$, a high connection cost $C_{A'}$, but a low minimum possible delay cost $D_{A'}$, e.g. as shown in Figure~\ref{fig:candidate-for-further-split-b}.
+Then Algorithm~\ref{alg:khazraei21} would retain the high delay cost.
+Instead, it would be better to split the arborescence further to achieve a lower delay cost as in Figure~\ref{fig:candidate-for-further-split-c}.

+In this section, we propose a refined splitting criterion that provides a better approximation ratio.
+Instead of using a fixed threshold $\mu$, we allow to split off sub-arborescences earlier if their expected reconnection cost (\ref{eqn:kh_bound-1}) is sufficiently cheap.
 The precise criterion is specified in (\ref{eq:cutoffcriterion}) (inside Algorithm~\ref{alg:modification_cut-off_routine}).
 Observe that (\ref{eq:cutoffcriterion}) provides cheaper solutions than (\ref{eqn:kh_bound-3}), as one occurrence of $\mu$ is replaced by $\frac{\mu}{2}$.

 Then we show in Lemma~\ref{lem:mu_bound_in_Ar} that every sub-arborescence of the remaining root component has delay weight at most $\mu$.
 This allows us to prove a similar improved cost bound for the root component in Lemma~\ref{lem:root-component}.